larsgr/gene-id-mapping/docs/comparison-script-design.md

   Yellow/Red or get shunted to NotMapped with `Conflict` notes.
 - **Representative transcript selection**: decide if the gene summary should cite a single best transcript pair or retain all supporting pairs.
+- **Terminology for unions**: ensure the code and outputs clearly separate the per-transcript union used for Jaccard metrics from the gene-wide exon footprint aggregation.

 These decisions can be iterated on once the per-gene aggregation is hooked into `within_assembly_compare.py` and we can inspect real-world output.